Australia orders 58 F-35 Lockheed Martin stealth fighters

 AUSTRALIA'S LAST MANNED FIGHTER

-Despite concerns about the programme, Abbott said Australia was considering acquiring an additional squadron of the jets to replace its fleet of Boeing F/A-18E/F Super Hornet fighters.
+Despite concerns about the program, Abbott said Australia was considering acquiring an additional squadron of the jets to replace its fleet of Boeing F/A-18E/F Super Hornet fighters.

 Abbott defended the latest purchase ahead of the release next month of what is expected to be a very tight federal budget due to a significant revenue shortfall.